Field Notes

 The methodology

-The knowledge transfer used a structured four-pass analysis of a corpus of 297 professional conversations spanning roughly three and a half years — December 2022 through early 2026.
-The corpus covered workforce analytics, HRIS architecture, organizational design, governance modeling, business cases, executive communications, and leadership decisions I was working through in real time.
+The knowledge transfer used a structured four-pass analysis of 297 professional conversations spanning three and a half years.
+Strategic analysis, outbound drafting, org design, executive communications, leadership decisions worked through in real time.

-Pass 0 was a calibration pass: classify every conversation by type, signal strength, and analytical value.
-51% came back high-signal.
-79% fell into strategic analysis or outbound drafting — an unusually clean corpus for behavioral extraction, because most of the low-signal noise had been filtered out by how I use AI in the first place.
+Pass 0 classified every conversation by type and signal strength — 51% high-signal, 79% strategic analysis or outbound drafting.
+An unusually clean corpus because most noise had been filtered out by how I use AI in the first place.

-Pass 1 extracted voice and communication architecture from 89 outbound drafting conversations — emails, leadership memos, LinkedIn writing, executive messaging.
-The goal was a replication guide: not a description of how I write, but a model precise enough to produce output I wouldn't need to substantially rewrite.
+Pass 1 extracted voice and communication patterns from 89 outbound drafting conversations.
+Not a description of how I write — a model precise enough to produce output I wouldn't need to substantially rewrite.

 Pass 2 mapped cognitive and decision frameworks.
-Not what I decided, but how I decided — the sequencing logic, the tradeoff patterns, the things I consistently prioritized and the things I consistently refused.
-Adversarial reasoning turned out to be undercounted by keyword detection; it appeared embedded throughout strategic threads, not just in the conversations explicitly framed as pressure-testing.
+Not what I decided, but how — the sequencing logic, the tradeoff patterns, what I consistently prioritized and what I consistently refused.

 Pass 3 built the strategic domain map.
 HR Technology dominated at 72 conversations.
-Organizational design and governance followed at 29.
+Org design and governance at 29.
 Workforce analytics at 24.
-Financial modeling at 22.
-The concentration wasn't surprising — but seeing it enumerated made the shape of where I actually spend my thinking visible in a way that felt new.
+Seeing it enumerated made the shape of where I actually spend my thinking visible in a way that felt new.

 Leadership profile · corpus-derived